wombleton/gitlaw-nz/acts/H/Hawke's Bay Earthquake Relief Funds Act 1931.md

 *   (1) The Minister may direct the trustees of any Earthquake Relief Fund to transfer such fund and the administration thereof to the Committee.

-    (2) Any person who refuses or fails to comply with such direction within the time limited thereby or within such extended time as the Minister may allow shall be liable on summary conviction to a fine not exceeding 100 pounds.
+    (2) Any person who refuses or fails to comply with such direction within the time limited thereby or within such extended time as the Minister may allow shall be liable on conviction to a fine not exceeding 100 pounds.

     (3) The transfer of any such fund as aforesaid shall not operate to exempt any trustee from liability under this Act or otherwise for any breach of trust, or other unlawful act, whether of commission or omission, for which he was legally responsible before such transfer.

+    Section 7(2): amended, on 1 July 2013, by [section 413][21] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 8 Funds so transferred to be paid to Public Trustee